nosilver4u/ewww-image-optimizer/readme.txt

 * added: estimated time remaining on bulk optimize
 * fixed: compatibility with Azure storage plugin
 * fixed: compatibility with WP Retina Pro full-size option when resizing images
+* fixed: optimization results for resized original not displayed when using Imsanity
 * notice: FreeBSD 9 is EOL, version 10.3 is now the currently supported version
 * notice: RHEL 5 and CentOS 5 will be EOL at the end of March, at that point version 6 will be the lowest supported version